⚡ Quick Verdict:

 | Essentials | $25/user/month | Small teams getting started with CRM |

-Free trial: Salesforce offers a 30-day free trial with no credit card required.
+Free trial: Salesforce offers a 30-day free trial on select plans.
+No credit card required to start.

-Money-back guarantee: Salesforce does not offer a standard money-back guarantee after purchase.
+Money-back guarantee: Salesforce does not offer a standard money-back guarantee.
+Review the terms before committing to an annual plan.

 Key Benefits of Salesforce

-- 5,000+ Integrations: The Salesforce AppExchange launched in 2006 and now has over 5,000 apps.
-You can connect almost any tool your team uses.
+- AppExchange marketplace: The Salesforce AppExchange launched in 2006 and now hosts over 5,000 third-party apps.
+Popular integrations include QuickBooks, Zendesk, and MailChimp.

-- Einstein AI and Agentforce: Built-in AI automates tasks and personalizes customer experiences.
-It can boost employee productivity by up to 30%.
+- Einstein AI and Agentforce: Salesforce’s built-in AI automates routine tasks and personalizes customer experiences.
+Its 2025 strategy is centered on agentic AI automation.

 Salesforce Pros & Cons